Arve Valley

 The Arve Valley (La vallée de l'Arve) is an alpine valley located in the French Haute-Savoie department.
 The namesake of the valley is the river at the bottom: the Arve.
-The valley as a whole makes up the majority of Faucigny, one of the Natural Regions of France, and one of six that make up the Savoie region.
+The valley as a whole makes up the majority of Faucigny, one of the Natural regions of France, and one of six that make up the Savoie region.

 Geography

-The Arve Valley consists of the upper reaches of the river Arve, whose source is in the Mont Blanc massif, on the Savoyard Col-du-Balme side.
-Down stream, the river passes through the plain of Annemassy, before emptying into the Rhône in the Swiss canton of Geneva.
+The Arve Valley consists of the upper reaches of the river Arve, whose source is in the Mont Blanc massif, on the Savoyard Col de Balme side.
+Downstream, the river passes through the plain of Annemasse, before emptying into the Rhône in the Swiss canton of Geneva.

-The Valley came into being during the last ice age when the Alpine glaciers extended beyond Geneva.
+The valley came into being during the last ice age when the Alpine glaciers extended beyond Geneva.

 There is controversy over the true extent of the upper valley.
-The broadest definition makes the start upstream of Sallanches, including Passy and the valleys of Mégève, Montjoie, and Chamonix.
-This also describes the region of "Mont Blanc country" (Pays du Mont Blanc.)
+The broadest definition makes the start upstream of Sallanches, including Passy and the valleys of Megève, Montjoie, and Chamonix.
+This also describes the region of "Mont Blanc country" (Pays du Mont-Blanc).

 Some consider the upper valley to only include the valley of Chamonix.
 This valley stretches, from downstream, through the communes of Servoz, Les Houches, Chamonix-Mont-Blanc and Vallorcine.

 History

-Historically, the valley was a part of Farcigny, which was ceded to the Count of Savoie during the reign of Amadeus VI in 1355.
+Historically, the valley was a part of Faucigny, which was ceded to the Count of Savoie during the reign of Amadeus VI in 1355.